20 Different Types of Writing Services You Can Offer

 I was asked to write a press release for a new meal delivery service.
 They wanted to get the word out that their product is finally available in their city.

-Press releases are typically short – 400 to 800 words – but can be a couple pages long.
+Press releases are typically short – 400 to 800 words – but can be a couple of pages long.
 There’s usually a system to writing a press release, so once you do one, you can use the same template on other press releases.

 Publicity firms and press release distribution companies charge hundreds of dollars just to write these types of press releases.
-Many of these companies charges $325 per release.
+Many of these companies charge $325 per release.
 That said, offering $200 or $150 to write a short press release would be a bargain for companies that want to publish them.